 Lemon Balm's History and Benefits - A summary of the historical use and studied benefits of lemon balm.

-Lemon Balm's Effects on Stress - Two clinical trials studying lemon balm's impact on anxiety and stress.
+Lemon Balm's Effects on Stress - Two clinical trials studying lemon balm's impact on stress.

 Lemon Balm as an Antioxidant and Anti-inflammatory - A review of studies examining lemon balm's antioxidant and anti-inflammatory properties, and other benefits.